lovett/calendar/README.md

 <meta name="locale" content="FR_fr" />
 ```

 *Latitude* and *Longitude*: Used to show sunrise and sunset times on the day view.
-If this is something you want, add an additional script tag to your HTML file that loads `extras/sunrise.js`:
+If this is something you want, load `extras/sunrise.js` in your calendar file and describe your latitude and longitude using meta elements.

 ``
 <meta name="latitude" content="40.7128" />